sensu/sensu-docs/content/sensu-go/6.3/operations/control-access/create-limited-service-accounts.md

 **NOTE**: To use a service account to manage Sensu resources in more than one namespace, create a [cluster role](../rbac/#cluster-role-example) instead of a role and a [cluster role binding](../rbac/#cluster-role-binding-example) instead of a role binding.
 {{% /notice %}}

-1. Create a user with the username `ec2-service`:
+1. Create a user with the username `ec2-service` and a dynamically created random password:

    {{< code shell >}}
 sensuctl user create ec2-service --password='password'